micro222/chatbot/README.md

 * Will try to use people to expand it's knowledge
 * The source code is documented so that even non-programmers should be able to figure out what's goin on.

-## How it currently handles sentences
-A function is called to determine whether the sentence is a statement, question, command or misc.

 For statements, a function is called based on the verb used.
 The information provided is stored in the database.
 The bot will ask about anything that is unfamiliar to it.
 It will point out contradictory info when nessessary

 For questions, a function is called based on the verb used.
 The information requested is retrieved from the database